Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Related Work

 \subsection{Fairness in MORL}

 Research on fairness in RL can be categorized along two main themes \cite{gajane_survey_2022}: fairness in domains where individuals belong to protected groups (societal bias) and fairness in resource allocation problems (non-societal bias).
 Our work aligns closely with the first theme, focusing on the fair distribution of benefits among different societal groups.
 Group fairness has been studied in RL before, specifically in multi-agent scenarios \cite{SatijaLPP23,ju2023achieving}, where agents learn individual policies.
-Although here we focus on single-agent RL, we assume that the policies learned by the agent will impact groups of individuals, possibly with conflicting preferences.
+While we focus on single-agent RL, we assume that the agent's policies will affect groups of individuals, who may have conflicting preferences

-Fairness in RL often involves balancing multiple objectives.
+Achieving fairness in RL often requires balancing multiple objectives.
 Many studies in this area incorporate diverse objectives into a single fairness-based reward function.
-This is typically achieved through linear reward scalarization \cite{rodriguez-soto_multi-objective_2021,chen_same-day_2023,blandin2024group}, generalization to nonlinear combinations of rewards, and welfare functions such as the Generalized Gini Index \cite{siddique2020learning,hu_towards_2023,fan_welfare_2023}, as well as other reward-shaping mechanisms \cite{zimmer_learning_2021,yu_policy_2022,mandal_socially_2023,kumar_fairness_2023}.
-Alternatively, some methods modify the reward function during training to comply with fairness constraints \cite{chen_bringing_2021}.
-These approaches require encoding the desired fairness principles into the reward functions beforehand, requiring preferential information prior to training.
-Our approach does not make such assumptions.
+This is typically achieved through linear reward scalarization \cite{rodriguez-soto_multi-objective_2021,chen_same-day_2023,blandin2024group}, nonlinear reward combinations, and welfare functions (e.g. the Generalized Gini Index) \cite{siddique2020learning,hu_towards_2023,fan_welfare_2023}, and other reward-shaping mechanisms \cite{zimmer_learning_2021,yu_policy_2022,mandal_socially_2023,kumar_fairness_2023}.
+Alternatively, some methods adapt the reward function during training to satisfy fairness constraints \cite{chen_bringing_2021}.
+These approaches require encoding fairness principles into the reward functions a priori, requiring preference information before training.
+Our method avoids these assumptions.

-Our work is closely related to \cite{cimpean_multi-objective_2023}, who propose a formal MORL fairness framework that encodes six fairness notions as objectives.
-They train PCN to identify Pareto-optimal trade-offs between these fairness notions.
-Although our method can be applied within this framework, it differs in that it does not precalculate any specific fairness notion.
-Instead, it learns a set of non-dominated policies across all objectives, allowing the decision-maker to define their criteria post-training.
-While Lorenz-dominance has previously been used in multi-objective optimization methods \cite{CHABANE20191,fasihi_bi-objective_2023}, this paper is the first attempt to use its properties to learn multiple policies in MORL.
+Our work is closely related to \cite{cimpean_multi-objective_2023}, which proposes a formal MORL fairness framework that encodes six fairness notions as objectives.
+The authors use PCNs to identify Pareto-optimal trade-offs among these fairness notions.
+While our method can be used within this framework, it differs by not predefining any specific fairness notion.
+Instead, it learns a set of non-dominated policies across all objectives, allowing the decision-maker to define their fairness criteria after training and select a policy accordingly.